hashobject/code.hashobject.com/README.md

-Except as otherwise noted, the content of this [site](http://os.hashobject.com) is licensed under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/), and code samples are licensed under the MIT License.
+Except as otherwise noted, the content of this [site](http://os.hashobject.com) is licensed under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/), and code samples are licensed under the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0).

-## Code License
+## License

 Copyright © 2013 HashObject Ltd (team@hashobject.com).

-The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0) which can be found in the file epl-v10.html at the root of this distribution.
+The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0) which can be found in the file epl-v10.html at the root of this distribution.

 By using this software in any fashion, you are agreeing to be bound by the terms of this license.